-*As a small disclaimer before I start, throughout this story, the terms I’ve used, and my identity, have been simplified for ease of explanation*
+As a disclaimer, throughout this story, the terms used by the author have been simplified for ease of explanation.

 I was 13 years old when I first understood that I was queer.
 At 20, I assumed those days of questioning, confusion, and fear were behind me.
 Unbeknownst to me, the next couple of years would consist of a load of soul searching and self-discovery, ultimately altering my understanding of myself.

 My initial queer revelation did not creep up on me, it wasn’t something I slowly realised.
 It felt a lot like a slap in the face.
 I was minding my business, observing the people around me.
 Then I noticed her, in a way I’d never noticed a girl before.
 I felt a seismic shift within me.
 I was terrified.
 Many months were spent shrouded in tears and denial, until I finally reached acceptance.
 I started to tell my friends, others finding out through rumours, but in the end, it was all okay.
 I came out of it accepting myself wholly.

 ‘I almost have to mourn the loss of a version of me, of an identity’